hanikamee/Blue-Team/Linux/Linux System Hunt.md

 ## Scenario

-A potential compromise on a Linux developer server after suspicious Slack activity and unusual network connections were reported
+A potential compromise on a Linux developer server after suspicious Slack activity and unusual network connections were reported.The objective was to investigate potential host-based indicators and confirm whether the two incidents were related.

 ## Summary
-The threat actor utilized FTP to gain initial access to the server
+The threat actor gained initial access to the server via FTP and established persistence using a cron job that periodically downloaded and executed a malicious shell script.
+Further analysis revealed the use of a PHP web shell for remote command execution.

 ## Commands Run
 - journalctl | grep -i "ftp" | grep -i "success"  to check for successful FTP authentications